nerds-with-keyboards/routerino/README.md

   - Set `<head>` tags for any route (either directly in your routes config, or dynamically after rendering)
   - Set a site-wide name to be included with page titles
   - Automatically generate and maintain an up-to-date `sitemap.xml` from your routes
+  - Generate static HTML files for each route with proper meta tags
   - Implement SEO best practices out-of-the-box
   - Optimize for Googlebot with pre-rendering support